In brief, this spring 2015 semester I’ll be co-teaching HPS 591/HSD 598 Masters of Nonfiction. Next fall I’ll teach

 Regarding, research now that Fire: Nature and Culture and Fire on Earth: An Introduction, are finally in print, I’ll turn my attention to wrangling my sprawling modern fire history of the U.S. since 1960 into publication.

 My major effort continues to be a survey of American fire history since 1960.
 The idea was to write two books, one a grand narrative (the play by play, as it were), and other other, a collection of essays (the color commentary).
-The narrative will be published by the Forest Service, with a target of October 2014.
-The commentary – over 200 posts – self-organized into five regional suites, along with another anthology of topical essays.
-I need to round up a few stray essays and complete the matrix for the Southwest, but they, too, are out for review.
+The narrative is written and is under review by publishers.
+The commentary self-organized into regional suites.
+The University of Arizona Press will publish them as a multi-volume work.
 For details see the project website.